ARTIFICIAL INTELLIGENCE

 Not because you lacked qualifications.
 Because the machine couldn't understand your sign language interpreter.
 What HR called "communication concerns" were actually the algorithm failing to process how a Deaf Indigenous woman communicates.

-Sarah Chen, a five-year Intuit employee with stellar reviews, was blocked from promotion by HireVue's AI system.
-A machine decided her career wasn't worth a second look.
+Sarah Chen(pseudonym), a five-year Intuit employee with stellar reviews, was blocked from promotion by HireVue's AI system.

 This research by Elmira van den Broek, Anastasia V. Sergeeva, and Marleen Huysman from Stockholm School of Economics and Vrije Universiteit Amsterdam explains exactly what went wrong in Sarah's case.